Sign up for go2’s e-newsletters and receive job information and employer resources related to BC’s tourism and hospitality industry!

 In order to qualify for COR, a certification audit is completed by an external auditor for large employers (20 or more full-time employees) or by an internal auditor for small employers (fewer than 20 full-time employees).
 To pass this audit, a total score of 80 per cent must be attained, and a minimum of 50 per cent must be scored on each audit element.
 This certification audit is valid for three years.
 In the following two years, the same audit process is used for internal or maintenance audits.
 The main purpose of the internal/maintenance audit is to identify and correct deficiencies in the management system.

 COR is a voluntary program.
 Participation in the COR program enhances your company’s health and safety program with the goal of reducing injuries and claims costs.
-And, your company will be eligible for financial incentives.
+Your company will also be eligible for financial incentives.

-For more information on the COR certification process, refer to the How to Achieve COR page of the website.
+For more information on the COR certification process, refer to the How to Participate in COR page of the website.

 If your total score is between 70 and 79 per cent, you have the option of performing a limited-scope audit within 90 days of the original audit date.
 This limited-scope audit will allow the employer to focus on specific elements that received low scores during the initial audit.
 If your score is 69 per cent or lower, you must undergo another complete audit at a later date.